If you love spooky Halloween decorations, you’ll love these creepy skull pumpkin carving patterns.

 Press print, then your printer dialog box will pop up, and depending on the brand of printer, there will be a box that says “scale.”
 You can increase or decrease this to the proper size.

-Just push the tack through the paper at the edges of those grey areas.
-It’s everything in grey that will get carved.
+Just push the tack through the paper following the grey edges.

 Once you have your outline, you can use a sharpie or a ballpoint pen to trace the tack marks.